Foundation Diet and Health

 Ecological footprint - animal welfare

-The ecological CO 2 footprint of a food depends on various factors.
+The CO 2 footprint of a food depends on various factors.
 The type of agricultural production (conventional vs. organic), average or seasonal or regional production, domestic production or import by truck, ship or plane, different types of packaging and whether the goods are fresh or frozen play a decisive role.
 13 Despite extensive research, however, we were unable to find any precise figures on the ecological footprint of spearmint.

 Organically grown spearmint is preferable to conventionally grown mint because organic farming avoids the use of synthetic fertilizers and pesticides.
 Interestingly, the essential oils of mint itself have shown promising effects as a bioherbicide.
 For example, the use of mint oils stopped the growth and ultimately killed weeds in a 2019 study.
 20 Since the synthetic herbicides and pesticides used in conventional agriculture have a negative impact on the environment, this could offer a promising alternative.